-It is a detailed message that shows that your primary mailbox has been moved on Exchange Server and the temporary mailbox does not give any guarantee to have the previous data.
+It is a detailed message that shows that your primary mailbox has been moved on Exchange Server.

-Now you cannot continue to work with the temporary mailbox as it will not allow you to send or receive emails message, so look forward to perform some troubleshooting to find the issue and remove it.
+Now you cannot continue to work with the temporary mailbox as it will not allow you to send or receive emails message, so there is a need to look forward to perform some troubleshooting to find the issue and remove it.

 Note: It is not recommended to connect to temporary mailbox as it might result in data loss at some point of time.